Alan Parker: Honours and awards

 Parker was nominated for eight BAFTA awards, three Golden Globes and two Oscars.
 He was a founding member of the Directors Guild of Great Britain and lectured at film schools around the world.
 In 1985, the British Academy awarded him the Michael Balcon Award for Outstanding Contribution to British Cinema.
 Parker was appointed Commander of the Order of the British Empire (CBE) in the 1995 Birthday Honours and Knight Bachelor in the 2002 New Year Honours for services to the film industry.
 In 1999 he was given the Lifetime Achievement Award by the Directors Guild of Great Britain.
 He became chairman of the Board of Governors of the British Film Institute (BFI) in 1998 and in 1999 was appointed the first chairman of the newly formed UK Film Council.

 In 2005 Parker received an honorary Doctorate of Arts from the University of Sunderland of which his long-time associate Lord Puttnam is chancellor.
 In 2004 he was the Chairman of the Jury at the 26th Moscow International Film Festival.
 In 2013 he was awarded the BAFTA Academy Fellowship Award "in recognition of outstanding achievement in the art forms of the moving image", which is the highest honour the British Academy can bestow.

 The British Film Institute (BFI) produced a tribute to Parker in September and October 2015 with an event titled "Focus on Sir Alan Parker" which included multiple screenings of his films and an on-stage interview of Parker by producer David Puttnam.
-The event coincided and marked the donation his entire working archive to the BFI National Archive.
+The event coincided and marked the donation of his entire working archive to the BFI National Archive.